KempnerInstitute/kempner-hpc-handbook/kempner_hpc_handbook/development_and_runtime_envs/using_vscode_for_remote_development.md

 ```
 Please make sure that you use your FASRC username in place of `<username>`.

-- Step 2: Make sure you have the VPN running on your local machine.
-- Step 3: Open the VSCode and click on the Remote Explorer icon on the left-hand (or the right-hand) side of the window.
+- Step 2: Open the VSCode and click on the Remote Explorer icon on the left-hand (or the right-hand) side of the window.

 ```{figure} figures/png/vscode_ssh_login_1.png
 ---